duke-git/lancet/docs/en/api/packages/convertor.md

 ```

 ### <span id="ToUrlBase64">ToUrlBase64</span>

 <p>Convert a value to a string encoded in url Base64.
-Error data of type "error" will also be encoded, and complex structures will be converted to a JSON-formatted string.</p>
+Error data of type "error" will also be encoded, and complex structures will be converted to a JSON formatted string.</p>

 <b>Signature:</b>